hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

 1. Open your [Azure DevOps Services Profile](https://aex.dev.azure.com) in a browser tab; log in to your Azure DevOps Services account if necessary.

-    ~> **Important:** The Azure DevOps Services account you use for connecting Terraform Cloud must have admin access since creating webhooks requires admin permissions.
+    ~> **Important:** The Azure DevOps Services account you use for connecting Terraform Cloud must have Project Collection Administrator access to any projects containing repositories of Terraform configurations, since creating webhooks requires admin permissions.
+It is not possible to create custom access roles with lower levels of privilege, as Microsoft does not currently allow delegation of this capability.
 If you're unable to load the link above, you can create a new application for the next step at one of the following links: `https://aex.dev.azure.com/app/register?mkt=en-US` or `https://app.vsaex.visualstudio.com/app/register?mkt=en-US`.

 2. Click the “Create new application” link at the bottom of the left column under the “Applications and services” header.
 The next page is a form asking for your company and application information.
 At the minimum, you’ll need to provide your company name, application name (Terraform Cloud), application website (`https://app.terraform.io` or the URL of your Terraform Enterprise instance), and authorization callback URL.